ShoaibSajid/Python_CNN/README.md

 python yolov2tiny_torch.py
 ```

+To run this in Jupyter Notebook, you can run using the file Jupyter_Notebook_CNN_Python.ipynb

 In the file cnn_python.py, Line no 240-244, you can give arguments to control the forward, backward propagation and enable or disable the generation of output files.
 It is shown below as well.
 <br />